ayush-rdev/ayush-rdev/README.md

 ### Hi there, I'm Ayush❤️

-I'm a computer science student and low-level hobbyist, building a Strong foundation in cloud architecture, cybersecurity, and backend infrastructure.
+I'm a computer science student and low-level hobbyist, building a strong foundation in cloud architecture, cybersecurity, and backend infrastructure.

 ### 👤 Who I Am & What I Work On
 - **Current Focus:** Cybersecurity (Kali Linux network audits), Cloud Architecture, and Hardware-Software Interaction (ESP32).